Verizon Purges Unlimited Data Customers, Targets Those Using 200GB

 This is nothing but a pure money grab by violating their own terms.

 Nobody would argue with throttling on specific towers WHEN congestion arises.
-It's funny how that isn't their so
+It's funny how that isn't their solution...it's ban the heavy users even when there are plenty of times the heavy use doesn't impact anyone.

 I would assume that the contracts are for a specific duration.
 I would also assume that the right to vary the contract is written into the contract.